Cranberry Orange Pecan Scottish Shortbread

 You can also try some chopped hazelnuts in place of pecans, or chocolate chips in place of the dried cranberries.
 For cup measurements, the 61g of roughly chopped hazelnuts was about ½ cup and the 50g of chocolate chips a cup.

-Recipe Yield– this shortbread recipe makes 32 biscuits if using the same size rectangular cutter as I did (or cut the finger to that size).
+This shortbread recipe makes 32 biscuits if using the same size rectangular cutter as I did (or cut the finger biscuits to that size).
 41 biscuits with the square cutter.

 Nutritional Values – if you track what you eat, nutritional values for 1 serving, can be found in the Recipe Card below.
 Values from MyFitnessPal.com, where you can not only save recipes & macros of foods you eat, but you can use it for free to track what you eat each day.
 I am not sponsored by MyFitnessPal.com, but some ofmy recipes are saved there.
 Go to my Cranberry Orange Pecan Scottish Shortbread recipe on MyFitnessPal.com.